dirkpetersen/file-system-analysis/README.md

 ```

-Now paste these instrunctions at the prompt
+Now paste these instructions at the prompt:

 ```
 Write a SQL query that finds all duplicate files across the entire file system.
 A duplicate is defined as a file that has the same filename stored in different folders and has the same size in both locations.
 To be clear: We are looking for multiple files with the same filename and size but stored in different folders.
 ```

-but default we are getting a response from claude:
+by default we are getting a response from claude:

 ```